erl-ang/tcp-over-udp/README.md

     - $$ DevRTT = 0.75DevRTT + 0.25|SampleRTT - EstimatedRTT|$$
     - the `EstimatedRTT` formula is a weighted combination of the previous value of `EstimatedRTT` and `SampleRTT` from RFC 6298.
 The motivation behind using an “average” is that `SampleRTT`s vary a lot with network congestion and fluctuations:

 Having a timer per unACK’d packet would be too hefty for the program (there can be lots of in-flight packets).

 Like most other TCP implementations, the SimplexTCPClient only takes a `SampleRTT` measurement for only one of the transmitted but UNACK’d segments.
 This is because we only really need a new value of $SampleRTT$ per RTT, it is unnecessary and slows down things if we take any more measurements.

-The client does not compute $SampleRTT$ for retransmissions, as the client cannot distinguish between an ACK for the original segment vs an ACK for a retransmitted segment (see HW3).
+The client does not compute $SampleRTT$ for retransmissions, as the client cannot distinguish between an ACK for the original segment vs an ACK for a retransmitted segment.
 Measuring RTTs for retransmissions could cause a huge dip in the $SampleRTT$ and lead to even faster transmissions, jamming the network more.
 - This is implemented by keeping track of how many times a packet has had to be retransmitted in the window.
-- when there’s a lot of loss (e.g. L50), it takes a longer time to send as expected because the SampleRTTs aren’t updating on a per-RTT basis since there’s more retransmissions.
+- When there’s a lot of loss (e.g. L50), it takes a longer time to send (as expected) because the SampleRTTs aren’t updating on a per-RTT basis since there’s more retransmissions.

 Per RFC 6298, the initial $timeoutInterval$ value is set to 1 second.
-Upon receipt of the first valid ACK, the EstimatedRTT is initialized to $SampleRTT$, and $DevRTT=0.5*SampleRTT$.
+Upon receipt of the first valid ACK, the $EstimatedRTT$ is initialized to $SampleRTT$, and $DevRTT=0.5*SampleRTT$.
 - We try to measure valid ACKs in the connection setup sequence, but there is a chance that these segments also had to be retransmitted.

 I chose to not do any adjusting for the $SampleRTT$ in the FIN sequence, as the connection is shutting down.